Sotirios Seridis

 How to Create a Google Analytics 4 (GA4) Page Performance Report in Looker Studio

-If you've been dabbling in SEO and working on your website's content, then you should definitely create a report for page performance.
-It is important to report on your website's pages and content so you can understand how they are actually performing (and where it requires more effort!).
+If you've been dabbling in SEO and working on your website's content, then you should create a report for page performance.
+It is important to report on your website's pages and content so you can understand how they are performing (and where it requires more effort!).
 In this article, we will show you how to create a Google Analytics 4 (GA) Page Performance Report in Looker Studio!

 In case you prefer to watch a video tutorial instead, here's one you can follow from XYZ Lab's Youtube Channel!